laravel/vite-plugin/UPGRADE.md

 rm webpack.ssr.mix.js
 ```

-In most cases you won't need a dedicated SSR configuration file with Vite.
-You can specify your SSR entry point by passing a configuration option to the Laravel plugin.
+In most cases you won't need a dedicated SSR configuration file when using Vite.
+You can specify your SSR entry point by passing a configuration option to the Laravel plugin:

 ```js
 import { defineConfig } from 'vite'